 A big question, many modern homeowners face is: what is the best smart speaker?
 And to that end, what is the best smart assistant?
 Google and Amazon both released new smart devices of similar size and function, which makes it even more challenging to answer this question.
 Time to pit the Google Nest Audio vs Amazon Echo (4th Gen).
 We’ll outline all the major merits and drawbacks of each of these bite-sized smart speakers.

-Editor’s note: this versus article was updated on April 21, 2021, to add information about the Apple HomePod mini.
+Editor’s note: this versus article was updated on July 12, 2021, to update pricing information and include links to related articles.

 Both the Google Nest Audio and Amazon Echo (4th Gen) are compact smart speakers meant to blend into any room.
 They’re both shorter than 20cm and are covered in colored fabric.
 Google and Amazon bill each smart speaker as an entry-level smart home product, built with ease-of-use in mind.